sriharsha1817/sriharsha1817/README.md

 <h1 align="center">Hi 👋, I'm Sri Harsha</h1>

-<h3 align="center">A passionate pre final year CSE-AIML student at Malla Reddy College Of Engineering And Technology.
-Aspiring full-stack web developer and AI enthusiast.</h3>
+<h3 align="center">A committed pre-final year Computer Science and Engineering (AI & ML) student at Malla Reddy College of Engineering and Technology, with a strong passion for Full-Stack Development, Artificial Intelligence & Machine Learning, and Prompt Engineering.</h3>

 ## 🚀 About Me